-(a) Fees for audit services consisted of fees billed relating to fiscal 2017 and fiscal 2016 in connection with the audit of China Gold International's annual financial statements, review of China Gold International's interim financial statements and other services relating to securities regulatory matters.

-(b) Fees for non-audit services consisted of fees billed relating to fiscal 2016 in connection with tax planning and advice relating to transactions and proposed transactions of the Company and its subsidiaries and corporate tax return and income tax matters.
-Feess for non-audit services consisted of fees billed relating to fiscal 2017 in connection with preparation of a comfort letter for sufficiency of working capital and ESTMA review.
+- (a) Fees for audit services consisted of fees billed relating to fiscal 2019 and fiscal 2018 in connection with the audit of China Gold International's annual financial statements, review of China Gold International's interim financial statements and other services relating to securities regulatory matters. - (b) Fees for non-audit services consisted of fees billed relating to fiscal 2018 in connection with tax planning and advice relating to transactions and proposed transactions of the Company and its subsidiaries and corporate tax return and income tax matters.
+Fees for non-audit services consisted of fees billed relating to fiscal 2019 in connection with preparation of the Company's Hong Kong Tax filings.